More Failures with Dallas Animal Services

-Now the same dogs have been involved in 4 attacks; at least one could have been prevented if DAS had given Lewis accurate information about the 2012 incident and the option to file a sworn affidavit.
-City officials told Fox 4 News that the reason the dogs were never seized is because three of the victims did not file sworn affidavits.
+Now the same dogs have been involved in four attacks; at least one could have been prevented if DAS had given Lewis accurate information about the 2012 incident and the option to file a sworn affidavit.
+City officials told KDFW-TV that the reason why the dogs were never seized is because three of the victims did not file sworn affidavits.
 Turner disagreed.
 He said that DAS could have initiated the dangerous dog investigation too; an affidavit from a "victim" is not a requirement.

 Another Bomb Drops

-To add another twist with even more confusion, on the related Fox News 4 Facebook post, the "spouse" of Dallas Dangerous Dog Coordinator Carlos Juarez, responded to the news story.
+To add another twist with even more confusion, on the related KDFW-TV Facebook post, the "spouse" of Dallas Dangerous Dog Coordinator Carlos Juarez, responded to the news story.
 Carlos Juarez is the officer that contacted Lewis a few weeks before Brown's death and first told Lewis of the 2012 attack, when one of the dogs bit off a woman's finger.
-Juarez's wife disputes the local Fox report and apparently has information that the media and Lewis do not have access to.2
+Juarez's wife disputes this news report and apparently has information that the media and Lewis do not have access to.2

 Juarez's wife does not stop there.
 She also chimes in about the mauling death of Antoinette Brown with "breed" information that has not yet been publicly confirmed by any city department to our knowledge and is irrelevant to the failures by DAS after Lewis was attacked in September 2014.
 Hartsock-Juarez comments, "Oh another news error -- not all of the dogs that attacked Ms. Brown were pit bulls."3 So pit bulls were involved, again, expressing details that are not in the public eye.